 You’re afraid all the time-

 Fear and anxiety are a little bit like the check engine light in a car.
 Feelings of fear and anxiety are not the real problem.
 They are just an indicator there is another problem that needs to be found and addressed.
-Sometimes Christians get far too focused on the emotions of fear and anxiety and don’t stop to ask God why to reveal to us the real reason those volatile emotions are out of control.
+Sometimes Christians get far too focused on the emotions of fear and anxiety and don’t stop to ask God why to reveal the real reason those volatile emotions are out of control.
 Fear and anxiety are almost always a sign there is an area of our lives we haven’t completely surrendered to God.

 Spiritual community is not a priority-

-Spiritual community is mandatory for followers of Jesus (2nd Thessalonians 1:3, Hebrews 3:13, Hebrews 10:25).
+Spiritual community is not really optional for followers of Jesus (2nd Thessalonians 1:3, Hebrews 3:13, Hebrews 10:25).
 Christians are called to meet together regularly, care for each other in times of trouble and love one another other deeply and sacrificially.
 The only way to do those things effectively is in spiritual community.
 Community is about more than church attendance although church is the place to begin building spiritual community.
 Spiritual community forms when a group of Jesus followers commit themselves to the good and growth of the rest of the group.
 There are layers to community.
 Every Christian should attend a local church.
 Christians should also have a group of fifteen to thirty Christian friends they routinely fellowship with.
 Christians also need a smaller group of three to five people we can go deep with and be real with on a regular basis.
 If any of those layers of community are lacking, there is a problem.